 Anti-corruption

+Holmen does not tolerate any form of corruption.
 Employees may not give, promise, offer, request or receive compensation or benefits that conflict with applicable laws, good business practice or which may affect or be considered to affect the objectivity of decision-making.
 All issues regarding gifts, hospitality and other benefits must be dealt with openly, moderately and responsibly.
-See Guideline on gifts, hospitality and other benefits for further details.
+The same principle shall apply to other people or companies acting on Holmen’s behalf, such as agents and other intermediaries

 Competition